1.1 If you take the world to heart, you will hurt...

 We need more people.

-But when you hear the phrase “nonprofit leader,” what picture comes to mind?
+But when you hear the phrase “nonprofit activist,” what picture comes to mind?
 An earnest but draggeddown burnout?

 That’s what way too many people see, and it’s not appealing.